phrazzld/scry-ios/docs/code_quality.md

 ### Troubleshooting

 - **SwiftLint not running during build**: Ensure the SwiftLint build tool plugin is properly configured in your target's build phases.
-- **CI failing but local build passes**: The CI pipeline automatically uses the same SwiftLint version as defined in the project's Package.resolved file.
-If you're running SwiftLint commands manually, make sure you're using this same version.
+- **CI failing but local build passes**: The CI pipeline enforces the same SwiftLint version as defined in the project's Package.resolved file.
+If you're running SwiftLint commands manually, make sure you're using this same version to maintain consistency.
 - **Unexpected rule behavior**: Check the [SwiftLint documentation](https://github.com/realm/SwiftLint) for the specific rule causing issues.

 ### Pre-commit Hook Setup